 Sex is more than just penetration.
 You could try alternatives such as massage, mutual masturbation, oral sex, vibrators and dildos, watching erotic films or reading erotic books.
-You can buy lubricants and vibrators in pharmacies, chemists, high street lingerie and sex shops, or online.
-You can also buy lubricants in some supermarkets.
+You can buy lubricants and vibrators in pharmacies and supermarkets, high street lingerie and sex shops, or online.